ferrilab/ferrilab/guide/bitvec/type-parameters/bitorder.md

 Internally, each `*BitSlice` pointer contains an element address and a bit index.
-The pointer uses its `BitOrder` type parameter to translate the bit index into a one-hot selector mask that drives actual memory access.
+The pointer uses its `BitOrder` type parameter to translate the bit index into a mask that drives actual memory access.

 `BitOrder` is open to user implementation, and implementations of it are trusted to be sound in the `bitvec` memory model.
 For this reason, the trait is `unsafe`